 Yes.
 Please follow the Sponsor Notification guidance located at https://research.duke.edu/notice-to-sponsors.
 Examples of impact include: canceling a funded conference, inability to conduct fieldwork because of travel restrictions, inability to meet the scheduled deliverables or aims/goals/SOW, absence of PI or key person for more than 90 days.

 Researchers should document the actual impact of COVID-19 on the progress of their grants to provide details for any future no-cost time extension request.
-Some agencies will consider longer-than-normal no cost-time extensions, or multiple no-cost time extensions in this situation.
 For most federal research grants, Duke has the authority to grant a first no-cost time extension up to 12 months in duration.

 Most of our federal sponsors have released guidance that will allow for delayed submission of progress reports; however, they also caution that a delay in progress report submission may lead to a corresponding delay in the release of award funding.
 See below for agency-specific guidance:

 - NIH: The NIH may allow for delayed progress report submission, provided the project notifies the grants management specialist of the late submission.

 - NSF: For projects with progress reports due between March 1 and May 30, 2020 the NSF is automatically granting a 30-day extension.